obrasier/minimal-mistakes-remote-theme/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 🤦‍♂️

 Looking at the Quick-start guide it says "Remote themes are similar to Gem-based themes, but do not require Gemfile changes or whitelisting making them ideal for sites hosted with GitHub Pages."
+*... blank white page ...*
 ... and it doesn't say...

-"in order to host on Github Pages you **must** use a `remote_theme`."
+"in order to host on Github Pages you **must** use a `remote_theme` or fork the repo."
 Although to be fair it's not up to the theme to tell everyone how Github works.
 Just for a n00b like me, it would have been helpful.
 That's all.

 Cool!
 So that works, now I can write stuff that noone can read, yay!
 I'll look into customising the theme soon, which I imagine involves making local versions of the theme files, and yay CSS, my favourite thing!